 Winter Season Humidity Levels

-Summer is often warm, and with the warmth comes an increase in that sticky, muggy, heavy weather.
-That’s humidity levels rising.
+Summer is often warm, and with warmth comes an increase in sticky, muggy, heavy weather.
+That’s the effect of humidity levels rising.
 Temperatures then drop in the winter, and so too does the humidity.
 This leaves the air feeling dry, crisp and even bitter.

 Humidity is simply the amount of water vapor found in the air.
 Warm air can hold more moisture than cold air.
-Too little and it can dry out your skin, nasal passage and throat.
+Too little moisture and it can dry out your skin, nose and throat.
 This dry feeling can cause a plethora of health and home problems.
-The ideal indoor humidity range is between 40 to 60%.
-It’s important that your home stays within this optimized range.
+The ideal indoor humidity range is between 40% and 60%.
+It’s important that your home stays within this optimal range!

-Low humidity also leaves us more susceptible to colds and infection.
-The flu is often worse in the colder months.
+Low humidity also leaves us more susceptible to colds and infections.
+The flu is often worse during colder months.
 That’s because the flu virus, and others, thrive in dry weather.

 Another danger of low winter season humidity is the effect it has on wood.
 Many things we use in our daily life are made out of wood like furniture, wood floors or even the home itself.
-Wood retains moisture, and in the summer, moisture expands.
-In the cold months of winter, the wood loses moisture and shrinks.
-Sometimes the process is enough to crack or break the wood and cause significant damage.
+Wood retains moisture, and in the summer, the moisture expands.
+In the cold months of winter, wood loses moisture and shrinks.
+Sometimes it’s enough to crack or break wood and cause significant damage.
 This results in expensive repairs.

 The Benefits of Controlling Humidity

-There are several benefits from taking control of the humidity levels inside your home.
-Studies show occupants sleep better when in the optimal humidity range.
+There are several benefits of taking control of the humidity levels inside your home.
+Studies show occupants sleep better in the optimal humidity range.
 They also show a reduction in snoring, which might help your spouse sleep better too.

 The right amount of moisture in the air also leads to healthier skin.
 It’s almost an all-natural moisturizer.
-Dry air is full of static electricity, leading to frizzy hair and potentially zapping others.
-While this isn’t much more than an annoyance most times, it can impact electronic devices and causes frustrating dry lips and skin.
+Dry air is full of static electricity, leading to frizzy hair and the potential to zap others.
+While this isn’t much more than an annoyance most times, it can cause dry lips and skin and impact electronic devices.

-Portable humidifiers help create moisture, but are limited to the room it’s used in.
-Of course, you can move a portable humidifier around the house as you move, but that can be cumbersome.
-It also only improves air quality in a single space at a time.
+Portable humidifiers help increase moisture but are limited to a single room.
+Of course, you can move a portable humidifier around the house as needed, but that can be cumbersome.
 Plus, you need to give the humidifier enough time to produce moisture to make the room comfortable.
 Depending on the size of the humidifier, this might take an hour or longer.
 (Not exactly a great solution when you’re ready to go to sleep!)

 Rather, we recommend opting for a whole-home humidifier.
 Whole-home solutions are ideal because they actively improve air quality for the entire space, at once.
 They are also out-of-sight, out-of-mind upgrades.
-Whole-home humidification systems are installed directly to the HVAC system.
-This makes it a low-maintenance, but big-impact option.
+Whole-home humidification systems are installed directly into your HVAC system.
+This makes them a low-maintenance, big-impact option.